South Korea

 Placement Locations

-Applicants should not expect to be placed in or around major metropolitan areas; first-year ETA grantees will not be placed in Seoul and/or North Korean Defector (NKD) schools.
-ETAs should be open to teaching at any placement with the understanding that the Fulbright Korea program wishes to reach more underserved populations outside of metropolitan areas.
+While the nature of placements varies greatly, ETAs are primarily placed in rural schools or in schools in smaller regional cities as part of the Fulbright Korea program's mission to support underserved student populations.
+Accordingly, applicants should not expect to be placed in or around major metropolitan areas; first-year ETA grantees will not be placed in Seoul and/or North Korean Defector (NKD) schools.
+Applicants should be open to teaching at any placement.

 Supplementary Project